 Poor food photography can damage a business’s reputation so if you serve amazing food it’s imperative to get some photographs that do it justice and showcase it to the world.

-My work has been shortlisted for International Food Photographer of the Year and I have had the privilege of photographing (and eating!) at some of the best food establishments in the South West!
+I have been a Highly Commended Finalist for International Food Photographer of the Year Award and I have had the privilege of photographing (and eating!) at some of the best food establishments in the South West!
 We have some amazing local eateries and I am passionate about creating visual images that truly represent how good they are!

 I have been photographing for The Moorland Garden Hotel since 2012 when Michael Caines opened their Wildflower Restaurant.
 Here is what the Manager has to say about the importance of good food photography: